Best tankless water heater for well water

 The Stiebel Eltron is a German brand known for its robust electric tankless water heater and 36 kW is their largest in the residential segment.
 It can render more than 7 GPM of hot water in the warmer Florida region.
 But since we are going to use it with well water, let’s keep it to 5 GPM of conservative value.
 You can use this model for a 2-and-a-half bathroom setup.
 I won’t advise electric models for colder regions like Minnesota but if you still insist then expect an even lower flow of upto 3 GPM.

 That said, the Tempra 36 equips a triple copper heat exchanger structure that has 7 years of warranty on it.
 It’s way silent in operation compared to the gas model.
-It’s not even there.
-The water heater is CSA-certified.
+Like it’s not even there.
+The water heater is CSA certified.

 Pros